-PANTS/SLACKS/SKIRTS/SHORTS/DRESSES
+PANTS, SLACKS, SKIRTS, SHORTS, AND DRESSES

-- Selected from khaki and other school-designated - Fastened at waist, except for dresses.
-Sagging or "low rise" clothing is inappropriate for school. - White, black, or navy leggings may be worn only under skirts, skorts, or dresses. - Hemlines must be of modest length at or below the student's fingertip with arm fully extended.
+- Selected from khaki and school-designated colors. - Fastened at waist, except for dresses.
+Sagging or "low rise" clothing is inappropriate for school. - White, black, or navy leggings may be worn under skirts, skorts, or dresses. - Hemlines must be of modest length at or below the student's fingertip with arm fully extended.